ligos/blog.ligos.net/source/_posts/Home-Security-With-Raspberry-Pi.md

 A quick guide to setting a Raspberry Pi as a home security camera.

 <!-- more -->

+**UPDATE:** You may want to refer to a more complex, but better performing, setup [using your Pi as a Fast Network Camera / MJPEG Stream](/2016-04-17/RaspberryPi-As-A-Simple-MJPEG-Camera.html), and motion detection on a different computer.

 In our unit block, there are suspicions that someone is stealing mail from our mailboxes.
 So I decided to move my [Raspberry Pi](https://www.raspberrypi.org/) home security camera to keep photos of that area.